How Impostor Syndrome Sabotages Your Career Success

 Another personal example, I was invited to apply for a board of directors position with a non-profit business organization.
 I procrastinated on the application process because I felt I wasn't qualified enough to have a board seat.
 The day before the application was due, I decided not to apply.
 I thought, "They won't choose me because I have no previous board experience, so what's the point?"

 At the time, I was working with a life coach who had me commit to writing out a weekly action item list.
-We agreed that anything on the list HAD TO get done.
-If I didn’t follow through on my commitment, I was out of integrity.
+We agreed that anything on the list HAD TO get done for me to clearly see the best version of myself.
+If I didn't follow through on my commitment, I was out of integrity.
 I looked over my action item list.
 The application was on there.
 Breaking my promise to my coach bothered me more than anything.
 This means my shame of disappointing her was GREATER than the desire to not follow through on the action.
-This is a moment where my people pleaser tendency was a good thing.
+This is a moment where my people-pleaser tendency was a good thing.

 Here's the wild outcome that resulted from my actions.
 I was so afraid I wasn't qualified enough.
 But not only was I selected because of my career experience and successes, the organization asked me to be the President-elect!
 I was fast-tracked into the President role in less than a year, which allowed me incredible life-changing leadership experiences, including breaking through my fear of public speaking and going to Washington DC to meet President Obama's staff.
 Things I never imagined possible because I was stuck in the imposter syndrome loop.